-ARC offers classroom use of high-performance computing (HPC) cluster resources for the 2020-2021 academic year.
-Each course is allocated $100 per student of the compute resources on the Great Lakes High-Performance Computing Cluster.
+ARC offers classroom use of high-performance computing (HPC) cluster resources on the Great Lakes High-Performance Computing Cluster.

 These examples may help illustrate the allocation model: